-This study has found that carbapenem resistant gram-negative infective endocarditis is a rare disease with only 12 cases published in the literature.
-Pseudomonas aeruginosa and Klebsiella pneumoniaeare the most common cause with carbapenem resistance due tocarbapenemase enzymes or porin mutations.
-Prosthetic heart valves are a risk factor for development of infection but are not necessary for infection to develop based on the findings of this study with most patients having native valves.
-Left sided valve involvement was also more common as was healthcare and nosocomial acquired infection.
+This study found that carbapenem-resistant gram-negative infective endocarditis is a rare disease, with only 12 cases reported in the literature.
+Pseudomonas aeruginosa and Klebsiella pneumoniaeare the most common causes of carbapenem resistance owing to carbapenemase or porin mutations.
+Prosthetic heart valves are a risk factor for the development of infection, but are not necessary for the development of infection based on the findings of this study, with most patients having native valves.
+Left-sided valve involvement was also more common, as was healthcare and nosocomial acquired infections.
 Increased age and Charlson comorbidity index appear to be associated with increased mortality.

-Surgical intervention is common and may be required to assist with source control and microbiological cure.
-Various antibiotic regimens have been used in the past with combination therapies being most common.
-Antibiotics used depended on in-vitro susceptibility testing and mechanisms of resistance.
-Microbiological failure occurred in most patients receiving monotherapy or combination therapy with only 1 active drug.
-Combination therapy with 2 active drugs or with a beta-lactam agent resulted in higher rates of microbiological success however this was not statistically significant.
-This is in line with recommendations for treatment of gram negative endocarditis by the American Heart Association.
-Death occurred in 33% of the reported cases, actual death rates are likely much higher given a publication bias likely resulting in increased publishing of cases with better outcomes.
-This is above the expected level based on the mortality from the Infected endocarditis prospective collaborative project.
+Surgical intervention is common and may be required to assist in source control and microbiological cure.
+Various antibiotic regimens have been used, with combination therapies being the most common.
+The antibiotics used depend on in vitro susceptibility testing and the mechanisms of resistance.
+Microbiological failure occurred in most patients who received monotherapy or combination therapy with only one active drug.
+Combination therapy with two active drugs or a beta-lactam agent resulted in higher rates of microbiological success; however, this difference was not statistically significant.
+This is in line with the recommendations of the American Heart Association for the treatment of gram-negative endocarditis.
+Death occurred in 33% of the reported cases, and actual death rates are likely much higher given the publication bias, likely resulting in increased publishing of cases with better outcomes.
+This is above the expected level based on mortality from the Infected endocarditis prospective collaborative project.

-Consideration of organism MIC to specific antibiotics and the consideration of therapeutic drug monitoring and drug dosing should be considered given the high rates of mortality, relapse and development of resistance.
-Monotherapy with continuous infusion has been demonstrated to be superior to intermittent dosing in animal models.(18) Target beta-lactam antibiotic levels should be individualised to patients aiming to achieve concentrations above the organism MIC for as much as the dosing interval as possible with targets of 100% of the dosing interval and 100% at 4 times the MIC suggested by some experts.(19)
+Consideration of organism MIC to specific antibiotics and therapeutic drug monitoring and drug dosing should be considered given the high rates of mortality, relapse, and development of resistance.
+Monotherapy with continuous infusion has been demonstrated to be superior to intermittent dosing in animal models.(28) Target beta-lactam antibiotic levels should be individualized to patients aiming to achieve concentrations above the organism MIC for as much as the dosing interval as possible with targets of 100% of the dosing interval and 100% at four times the MIC suggested by some experts.(29)